yossisp/spektor.dev/content/blog/spring-modulith/index.md

 Spring Modulith allows to set up integration tests via `@ApplicationModuleTest` annotation similar to `@SpringBootTest`.
 However `@ApplicationModuleTest` exposes more functionality, first and foremost, bootstrap modes:
 - `STANDALONE` (default) — Runs the current module only.

-- `DIRECT_DEPENDENCIES` — Runs the current module as well as all modules the current one directly depends on.
+- `DIRECT_DEPENDENCIES` — Runs the current module as well as imports all modules the current one directly depends on.

-- `ALL_DEPENDENCIES` — Runs the current module and the entire tree of modules depended on.
+- `ALL_DEPENDENCIES` — Runs the current module and imports the entire tree of modules depended on.

 This is quite handy because we get these bootstrap modes out of the box as opposed to having to manually create [slices](https://spring.io/blog/2016/08/30/custom-test-slice-with-spring-boot-1-4) in Spring Boot tests.